 There is much to see and do in Pacific Grove.

-To enjoy the majestic coastline of Pacific Grove with its wind-blown cypress trees that hug the rocky shores, visitors can drive, walk or bicycle on shorefront streets, bicycle trails and lanes and pedestrian paths.
+To enjoy the majestic coastline of Pacific Grove with its wind-blown cypress trees that hug the rocky shores, visitors can drive, walk or bicycle on shorefront streets, bicycle trails & lanes and pedestrian paths.
 You can picnic in waterfront parks, on benches along the walking trails or in your car parked along the shore with the surf pounding against the rocks.
 Or you watch sea otters and sea lions frolicking in the water or sunning themselves on the offshore rocks.
-For an up close and personal look at Monterey Bay, visit the tide polls along several stretches of the coastline, but don’t disturb anything because Monterey Bay is a marine sanctuary.
+For an up close and personal look at Monterey Bay, visit the tide-pools along miles of coastline, but don’t disturb anything because Monterey Bay is a marine sanctuary.

 Water sports include scuba diving in spots that are ideal for beginners and of special underwater scenic interest to experienced divers, as well as challenging surfing and exhilarating kayaking.

-The Point Pinos Lighthouse, the oldest, continuous lighthouse on the West Coast, stands at the point of the Monterey Peninsula, the Monterey Bay on one side and the open Pacific Ocean on the other side.
+The Point Pinos Lighthouse, the oldest continually operating lighthouse on the West Coast, stands at the point of the Monterey Peninsula, the Monterey Bay on one side and the open Pacific Ocean on the other side.

-The lighthouse is surrounded by the Pacific Grove Municipal Golf Links, known as “the poor man’s Pebble Beach” for its scenic beauty much like the famed Pebble Beach Golf Links that are shown on national television, but with much lower green fees.
+The lighthouse is surrounded by the Pacific Grove Municipal Golf Links, known for its scenic beauty much like the famed Pebble Beach Golf Links that are showcased on national television, but with much lower green fees.